aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 ## Document index status feature

-The indexing status of the documents in the S3 bucket created by the CloudFormation stack can be viewed by selecting "Index status" in the side menu of the web user interface.
+The indexing status of the documents in the S3 bucket created by the CloudFormation stack can be viewed by selecting **Index status** in the side menu of the web user interface.

 This shows a list of all the documents in the S3 bucket and the number of summary and full text index chunks in OpenSearch.
 If zero chunks are shown then indexing has likely not yet begun for that document.
 The date of each document as recorded in the date index can also be viewed by scrolling to the right.